We stand by the people of Ukraine in the face of the invasion by Russia and our thoughts are with everyone affected by this action.

 If you want to offer accommodation or other support for refugees

-Phase one of the UK government’s Homes for Ukraine scheme opened on Friday 18 March for visa applications from those who wish to travel to the UK and who have named people in the UK willing to sponsor them.
+The UK government’s Homes for Ukraine scheme opened in March for visa applications from those who wish to travel to the UK and who have named people in the UK willing to sponsor them.

 The government has stated that sponsors will be able to bring named Ukrainians and their immediate family members to the UK in the first phase of the scheme.